No Instagram ban for racial abuse of Swansea player Dhanda - WHIZ News

 Police in south Wales have responded more robustly, with officers investigating and calling it a “priority” to tackle hate crime.

-Dhanda was targeted with the online racism after his soccer team’s FA Cup loss to Manchester City on Wednesday.
+Dhanda was targeted for the online racism by the user, who has not been identified, after his soccer team’s FA Cup loss to Manchester City on Wednesday.

 The English Football Association has written this week to Facebook CEO Mark Zuckerberg and Twitter counterpart Jack Dorsey asking for them to do more to eradicate racism from the platforms.